Born This Way Ball: Commercial performance

 The high demand for tickets continued in Africa.
 When tickets went on sale for the two dates in South Africa, the ticket retailer Computicket's online ticketing servers crashed under the pressure from the high volume of fans trying to buy tickets to the concerts.
 Before the crash, some fans experienced extremely long waiting times in online queues, up to two hours, and at one point it was reported that over 26,000 people were still waiting to purchase tickets online.
 As a result, Computicket decided to cease online ticket sale until the following morning.

-Despite the worldwide commercial success of the tour, it was not very well received by the South American market.
-In Colombia, some tickets were sold at half of their original price to increase ticket sales.
-This generated a wide criticism from fans who bought tickets at the original price; the production company also made an offer to fans who bought tickets at their original price, so they could get another free ticket in the same location and a price adjusted refund, or a full refund.
-To increase ticket sales of the three concerts in Brazil, special offers were made; one to include a two-for-one in some stand locations, and a ten-installments-with-no-interest payment for tickets.
-In Chile, ticket sales were higher than in the rest of the South American countries.
-However, the show was not able to sell all the locations immediately, and the production company for the concert had to make special offers two weeks before the show to sell more tickets.
-This included a 2x1 offer in stand locations, and reducing the price in most of the tickets.
-In Peru, tickets were sold in the original price.
+Despite the worldwide commercial success of the tour, it was not very well received by the South American market, largely due to ticketing and pricing issues, as well as availability.
+In Colombia, for example, some tickets were sold at half of their original price to increase total sales, generating widespread criticism from fans who had bought tickets at their original prices; the production company also made an offer to fans who had bought tickets at their original prices, in which they could receive a second free ticket for the same show with a price-adjusted refund, or a full refund.
+To increase sales of the three concerts in Brazil, special offers were made, including a two-for-one special for standing-room-only sections, as well as a "ten-installments-with-no-interest" payment plan for tickets.
+In Chile, demand was comparatively higher than in the rest of South America; however, tickets for each respective date were not made immediately available.
+The production company then had to make additional special offers, two weeks before the show, including a two-for-one offer for standing-room-only sections, and reducing the prices for most of the tickets.
+In Peru, tickets were sold at their original prices.

 The North American leg of the tour additionally experienced strong ticket sales.
 By the time the final 21 dates of the tour had been canceled on February 13, the entire leg had been nearly sold out.
-Had the entire leg been completed, the tour would have topped $200 million in ticket sales and finished as one of the top fifteen highest-grossing tours of all time.
+Had the entire leg been completed, the tour would have topped $200 million in ticket sales.
 The cancellation of the last 21 dates resulted in refunds of over $25 million and 200,000 tickets.